chaoss/community/community-handbook/community-report.md

 * Requester -- Someone asking for a Community Report
 * Coordinator -- The CHAOSS contact person coordinating the creation and distribution of Community Reports
+* Software Operator -- A person who works with CHAOSS software to generate visualizations

 ## Requesting a Community Report